go-table-app/api-docs/source/includes/_availabilities.md

 Each availability object contains:

 - `date`: The date for this availability entry
+- `closed`: A boolean that returns wether or not the restaurant is closed on this date.
 - `timeslots`: An array of time slot objects, where each object contains:
   - `timeslot`: The time in "HH:MM" format
-- `min`: The minimum number of seats available at this time
+  - `minimum`: The minimum number of seats available at this time
-- `max`: The maximum number of seats available at this time
+  - `maximum`: The maximum number of seats available at this time